Constraining intrinsic S-type AGB masses and third dredge-up using pulsation: RESULTS

 \subsection{Pulsation periods and modes}

-The periods listed in the literature for SRV stars often only include the dominant period, while these stars show more complex behaviour caused by multiple variability periods.
-We make a consistency check between the pulsation periods we measure for our sample and those available in the literature.
-Figure \ref{fig:comparevsx_measured_per} shows one to one plots of the our measured periods against the periods from VSX, for each assigned pulsation mode.
+The periods listed in the published results for SRV stars often only include the dominant period, while these stars show more complex behaviour caused by multiple variability periods.
+We make a consistency check between the pulsation periods we measure for our sample and periods from existing measurements.
+Figure \ref{fig:comparevsx_measured_per} shows one to one diagrams of the our measured periods against the periods from VSX, for each assigned pulsation mode.
 We also include lines of expected period ratios to demonstrate that studies can often pick up the periods of other pulsation modes (or LSPs) for SRVs.

-Most fundamental mode periods in panel (a) of Figure \ref{fig:comparevsx_measured_per} appear consistent with literature values -- the majority of these stars on the 1:1 line are large amplitude Miras with clearly defined periods.
+Most fundamental mode periods in panel (a) of Figure \ref{fig:comparevsx_measured_per} appear consistent with published values -- the majority of these stars on the one to one line are large amplitude Miras with clearly defined periods.
 These fundamental mode periods mostly lie between 180 to 600 d.
 There also are a number of SRVs with both fundamental and first overtone mode periods, but with more scatter.
 Most of these include SRa variables that have a dominant first overtone mode (measured in VSX), but also have fundamental mode periods that we measure in this study.

-There are a few periods that are somewhat longer in the literature than the periods measured in this work.
+There are a few periods that are somewhat longer in existing measurements than the periods measured in this work.
 These are WRAY 18-94, WRAY 18-165, GQ Peg and V441 Cyg (Tc-rich).
 WRAY-18-94 appears to be a SRV with an erroneous long period (615 d, compared to our measured 348 d) after inspection of the ASAS light curve.
 Similarly, WRAY 18-165 has a listed period of 1155 d which may be a LSP, but we measure a clearer 259 d that better reflects the observed variability (longest VSX period in panel (a) of Figure \ref{fig:comparevsx_measured_per}).
 GQ Peg has a clear 225 d period from ASAS-SN light curves, which is closer to the 248 d period identified in NSVS \citep{wozniak_nsvs_2004} compared to the 367 d period in ASAS.
 Finally, we measure a period of 279 d for the Tc-rich SRa variable V441 Cyg, which agrees with the period in \cite{uttenthaler_pmasslossmiras_2013}, but not with the GCVS period of 375 d.